Sally Ridge

-Sally Ridge is an interior designer, television personality and socialite from Auckland, New Zealand.
+Sally Ridge is a New Zealand interior designer, television personality and socialite from Auckland.
 She is currently working as a real estate agent in Auckland city.

 Career

 Ridge has been a television presenter on several shows dealing with interior decorating, including the TVNZ television series, Home Front and Changing Rooms.
 She was also one of the celebrities, on the 2001 New Zealand series of Celebrity Treasure Island.
 Along with Anita Simpson, she ran 24 Simpson Ridge, an interior design company.

 She formed clothing company James & August Ltd. in 2004.
 This failed, and went into liquidation in May 2010.
 The liquidation report filed with the Companies Office stated that the company owed $1 million.

 Ridge has worked as a painter and fashion designer, having created some fashion items with Verge New Generation.